cardilloscreations/nfts-cardillosart/_posts/2023-02-09-VexedTotems.md

         description: "The drop date will be scheduled after the images are finalized."
     },
     {
-        date: "circa 2023-02-04",
+        date: "circa 2023-02-09",
         icon: "fa-solid fa-pen-ruler",
         title: "First Draft",
-        description: "Initial images and concept published on the website."
+        description: "Initial images and concept published."
     },
     {
-        date: "circa 2023-01-29",
+        date: "circa 2023-02-06",
         icon: "fa-regular fa-lightbulb",
         title: "Inception",
-        description: "Conceived while researching entertaining animated NFTs."
+        description: "Conceived from my sketchbook when looking for composable images."
     }
 ]
 ---

 <p class="premono" markdown="1">
-A generated collection of animated NFTs inspired by the american hot dog and alternate reality.
-Everyone loves a good wiggly wiener.
+A generated collection of NFTs that represent blocky totems with a gothic vibe.

 ━━━━━━━━━━━━━━━━━━━━
 L I N K S：